camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-concepts.md

 If you deploy multiple processes with the same key, they are treated as individual versions of the same process definition by the process engine.

-## Suspending Process Definitions
+## Suspend Process Definitions

 Suspending a process definition disables it temporarily, i.e., it cannot be instantiated while it is suspended.
 The `RuntimeService` Java API can be used to suspend a process definition.
 Similarly, you can activate a process definition to undo this effect.

 # Process Instances

 A process instance is an individual execution of a process definition.
 The relation of the process instance to the process definition is the same as the relation between *Object* and *Class* in Object Oriented Programming (the process instance playing the role of the object and the process definition playing the role of the class in this analogy).

 The process engine is responsible for creating process instances and managing their state.
-If you start a process instance which contains a wait state, for example a [user task](ref:/api-references/bpmn20/#tasks-user-task), the process engine must make sure that the state of the process instance is captured and stored inside a database until the wait state is left (the user task is completed).
+If you start a process instance which contains a wait state, for example a [user task]({{< relref "reference/bpmn20/tasks/user-task.md" >}}), the process engine must make sure that the state of the process instance is captured and stored inside a database until the wait state is left (the user task is completed).

-## Starting a Process Instance
+## Start a Process Instance

 The simplest way to start a process instance is by using the `startProcessInstanceByKey(...)` method offered by the RuntimeService: